ipa-vsp/docker_envs/creator/README.md

     - `./run_env.sh -o 22.04 -v humble -u navigation -s true -i my_image -w path_to_your_worspace -r`

 ### Automated builds on GitHub
-ROS images are also built and published using the [`ros2-staged.yml`](../.github/workflows/ros2-staged.yml) workflow.
-The workflow uses multiple jobs to layer images with ROS itself and optional MuJoCo, MoveIt or Nav2 support across all supported Ubuntu and ROS version combinations.
+ROS images are built and published using the [`ros2-staged.yml`](../.github/workflows/ros2-staged.yml) workflow.
+The workflow creates each layer in a separate job and pushes intermediate images.
+MuJoCo layers are only built for Ubuntu&nbsp;24.04, while other layers cover all valid Ubuntu and ROS combinations.

 # Docker Workspaces using VSCode devcontainer
 =============================================